dude56987/2web/help/man_2web.md

   - /etc/2web/iptv/
     - This is where iptv2web settings are stored
   - /etc/2web/themes/
     - This is the location of all default and user installed CSS themes.
-Any files found here with a .css extension will be copied into the theme list in the web interface.
+    - Any files found here with a .css extension will be copied into the theme list in the web interface.
+    - Custom themes can be created with a single .css file and added in this directory.
   - /etc/2web/users/
     - This is where the administrator credentials are kept for users